dennis8844/creative-tim-material-toolkit-react-storybook/README.md

 1.  **Install the dependencies.**

-    Navigate into your the cloded directory and instally the files
+    Navigate into your the cloded directory and install the files

     ```shell
     # Navigate to the directory